szvsw/ParallelFDTD/README.md

 ## Dependencies

+> ### On the Aalto Triton cluster
+>
+> Load the dependencies with `module load anaconda gcc/6.5.0 cuda matlab/r2019b`.
+> You also need to create the anaconda environment, see below.
+>

 ### Must be installed on system
 - Anaconda (https://docs.anaconda.com/anaconda/install/) or Miniconda (https://docs.conda.io/en/latest/miniconda.html)
 - CUDA 5-10, tested on compute capability 3.0 - 6.1